 Audi A3 review - Engines, performance and drive

-The A3 initially comes with a choice of two petrol engines or a diesel unit with two separate power outputs.
-The petrol cars use either a 109bhp 1.0-litre (30 TFSI), or a 148bhp 1.5-litre (35 TFSI), or a 187bhp 2.0-litre (40 TFSI) powerplant.
+The A3 initially comes with a choice of three petrol engines or a diesel unit with three separate power outputs.
+The petrol cars use either a 109bhp 1.0-litre (30 TFSI), a 148bhp 1.5-litre (35 TFSI), or a 187bhp 2.0-litre (40 TFSI) powerplant.
 The 1.5-litre employs a 48-volt mild hybrid system, which helps to save fuel and supplies an extra 50Nm of electrically-generated torque.
 Audi has since discontinued the 40 TFSI version.

 With the move towards electric power, diesel-engined models are becoming less sought after, and Audi has responded by dropping the 114bhp 30 TDI, 148bhp 35 TDI and 197bhp 40 TDI models from the A3 range.
 This leaves just the 148bhp 35 TDI as the sole oil-burner in the lineup.
-We’ve driven the more powerful version and found it a hard engine to fault.
+We’ve driven the 35 TDI and found it a hard engine to fault.
 With a smooth, strong delivery of torque, it remains refined even under hard acceleration.